hatmisoumaya/airbnb-clone-project/README.md

 Payment Security
 Payments are processed via trusted third-party providers like Stripe, which handle PCI compliance, tokenization, and fraud protection.
 👉 Why it matters: Ensures that sensitive financial data is never stored on our servers, protecting users and reducing liability.

+### CI/CD Pipeline
+CI/CD stands for Continuous Integration and Continuous Deployment, which are essential practices in modern software development.
+They automate the process of testing, building, and deploying code whenever changes are pushed to the repository.

+Why CI/CD Matters
+CI/CD pipelines help ensure that:

+Code changes are automatically tested and verified before deployment.

+Deployments are faster, more reliable, and consistent across environments.

+Bugs are caught early through automated testing and linting.

+Developer productivity improves through automation of repetitive tasks.

+Tools Used
+GitHub Actions: Automates workflows for testing, building, and deploying the application when code is pushed or a pull request is opened.

+Docker: Containerizes the application for consistent deployment across development, staging, and production environments.

+Vercel / Render / Railway (optional): Used for continuous deployment of the frontend and backend services.

+CI/CD ensures the Airbnb Clone project is always production-ready and up-to-date with the latest code, reducing the chance of manual errors and downtime.